phiat/colorbars-clj/README.md

 A Clojure library designed to make rpg-style stat bars, using clansi for coloring.

-## Usage

 You want pretty, colored, terminal-outputted stat bars for your rogue-like game?
 Try this...

+## Usage

+[Leiningen](https://github.com/technomancy/leiningen) users add this to `project.clj`:

+    [colorbars-clj "0.2.0-SNAPHOT"]

+then use like this:
 ```clojure

 (use 'colorbars-clj)
 (def hp 9)      ;; verbose for example
 (def mhp 10)